BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/README.md

 # Purpose

-The purpose of the project:
+The Purpose of the Project:

 - Assess the assemblies of available bacterial genomes.
 - Evaluate the "3 C's" of genome assembly: